 Glass Exterior Entry Doors

 You may choose the option of a solid glass front door for your home’s entry.
 Glass exterior doors can have a number of pros — perhaps most notably the view you will have from indoors and the amount of natural light they allow into your space.
-On the flip side, these can also be seen as cons depending on your personal preferences; along with the natural light that streams inside, you may also be bringing in cold air at the cracks of door and the view of the outdoors that you enjoy may also give neighbors a peek at what’s going on inside the home.
+On the flip side, these can also be seen as cons depending on your personal preferences; along with the natural light that streams inside, you may also be bringing in cold air at the cracks of the door and the view of the outdoors that you enjoy may also give neighbors a peek at what’s going on inside the home.

 In terms of durability, strength, and energy efficiency, aluminum doors are similar to steel and fiberglass doors.
 They are very low maintenance, with wood-grain or smooth finishes that won’t chip or rust.
 Aluminum is most often used for storm doors and patio door frames.

 Vinyl is often used for patio door frames, and it is typically the lowest-priced frame option.
 It is energy efficient and requires little maintenance.
 However, you will have fewer color and style options than frames made of other materials.